How to qualify for an unsecured business line of credit

 Credit score and history

-Banks and other lenders predominantly consider personal FICO scores when reviewing an application for a loan, including when you’re applying for an unsecured line of credit for your business.
+Banks and other lenders mainly consider personal FICO scores when reviewing an application for a loan, including when you’re applying for an unsecured line of credit for your business.
 FICO scores range from 300 to 850.
-Generally, higher scores indicate you are less of a risk, which makes lenders feel more comfortable about providing a loan.
+Generally, higher scores like 670 or higher indicate you are less of a risk, which makes lenders feel more comfortable about providing a loan.

-Lower scores, on the other hand, are a red flag for lenders.
+On the other hand, low scores like 500 to 600 are a red flag for lenders.
 They indicate you may have had financial challenges in the past.
 You’ll have even more trouble if you’ve previously defaulted on a loan.
+If you have poor credit, you may have to look into bad credit business lenders to get approved for a loan.
 If lenders do extend funds, they may charge a steeper interest rate to offset any risk you pose.

 The major business credit bureaus include Dun & Bradstreet, Equifax, and Experian.
 FICO also offers its own small business credit score, known as the FICO Small Business Scoring Service.
 Building business credit is a good idea if you want to qualify for larger loan amounts.